WHERE WE ARE

 On the first Sunday of the month we celebrate the Sacrament of the Lord`s Supper or Holy Communion.
 At this service we share bread and wine in obedience to Jesus command "Do this in memory of me".

 This is the Lord`s Table, it is He who invites and all who wish to receive are welcome in His Name.

 Baptism,as the Sacrament of Welcome for either adults or infants into the Family of the Church, is celebrated on a Sunday morning as part of the regular worship service.

-For infants, an alternative Ceremony of Thanksgiving, Dedication and Blessing is available for parents who cannot in conscience make the vows entailed in Baptism.
+For infants, an alternative Ceremony of Thanksgiving, Dedication and Blessing is available for parents who cannot in all conscience make the vows entailed in Baptism.

 On the third Sunday (although this may vary according to Seasonal Services) worship is followed by a soup lunch.
 This service is normally conducted by our minister.

 Other services are taken by members of the congregation or by visiting preachers.
 Please see the Calendar on the website for details.

-We are mindful of the needs retired and elderly people and our popular Third Wednesday Club brings nearly 30 people together every month to listen to a range of interesting speakers and to enjoy a chat and refreshments.
+We are mindful of the needs retired and elderly people and our popular Third Wednesday Club brings up to 30 people together every month to listen to a range of interesting speakers and to enjoy a chat and refreshments.